 How the Test is Performed

 You may be asked to wear a hospital gown or clothing without metal snaps or zippers (such as sweatpants and a t-shirt).
 Make sure you take off your watch, jewelry, and wallet.
+MRI can pull on any metallic objects.
 Some types of metal can cause blurry images.

 You will lie on a narrow table, which slides into a large tunnel-like tube.